Write the Right Words in the Right Place

 Use this reference guide as another resource in your toolkit to make the research paper writing and journal submission processes a bit easier.
 And remember that there are many excellent resources out there if you require additional assistance.

-Wordvice is an international editing service dedicated to helping researchers polish their papers to get the very most out of their composition.
-Visit our website to view our specialized editing services or check out our Resources page for great articles and videos on academic writing and journal submission.
+Wordvice paper editing services, dissertation editing services, and thesis editing services are specifically tailored to help researchers polish their papers to get the very most out of their research writing.
+Visit our Resources pages for great articles and videos on academic writing and journal submission.

 - A Guide to Paraphrasing in Research Papers